-Age-Related Macular Degeneration Treatment
+Age-Related Macular Degeneration Treatment in Portland, OR

 The macula is a part of the retina in the back of the eye that ensures that our central vision is clear and sharp.
 Age-related macular degeneration (AMD) occurs when the arteries that nourish the retina harden.
 Deprived of nutrients, the retinal tissues begin to weaken and die, causing vision loss.
 Patients may experience anything from a blurry, gray, or distorted area to a blind spot in the center of vision.